haberdashPI/vscode-master-key/notes.md

 current issue I'm working on:

-- using escape while in capture mode messes up the state of `captureKeys`
-- word under cursor does not update properly
-- prefix is not displayed

 Next up
 - more dogfooding (we need to answer the question: is this working well enough for this implementation to be viable, does it work for my everyday use)